NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/channel ganging/sweep.md

 ### Usage

 1. Select the appropriate source resource names of all the instruments which are stacked or ganged.
 One of the instruments will be master device and others will be slave devices.
-Update the other parameters as per the system configuration.
+Update other parameters as per the system configuration.
    ![alt text](../meas-images/sweep-source-config.png)

 2. Similarly, update the parameters in the load configuration.
 For both the PPS and E-Load devices to be in sync, provide source trigger and measure trigger of master PPS to master E-Load.